 Antibacterial properties – According to Nathaniel Altman, the author of The Honey Prescription: The Amazing Power of Honey As Medicine, honey has been used as an antibacterial in Europe since 1892 and remained the antibacterial of choice until the Second World War.
 Some of the destructive bacteria that honey is known to kill, such as MRSA, are considered to be antibiotic-resistant.

-Anti-tumor and immune-boosting properties – According to a 2008 study conducted by Japanese and American researchers, honey injections in mice triggered the formation of cells that protect the body from microbes, and which kill cancerous cells.
+Anti-tumor and immune-boosting properties – A study conducted by Japanese and American researchers in 2008 found that honey injections in mice triggered the formation of cells that protect the body from microbes, and which kill cancerous cells.
 This research reinforces the findings of David W. Grotto and Marianne Smith Edge in their book, 101 Foods That Could Save Your Life, who note that the consumption of honey has been known to treat many different types of cancer, including bladder cancer.